cookie777/myengsite/content/posts/living-longer.md

 ## Body3
 On the other hand, the development of technology can decrease the opportunity of exercising.
 For instance, people don't have to walk much than before because of cars and other transportation.
 However,  advanced technology can also provide us health.
 Training gym is an example of this.
 We can easily exercise using tools and gadgets.
 Thus, I think machines and devices are good for humans.
+* 8/11

 ## Conclusion
+In conclusion, I affirm that advanced technology has made people live much longer than before.
+This is because people became easier to get information about health and because of developed tools and facilities.
+* 8/12
 # Review

 * 8/8